 - You have the opportunity to work with a team of experts who know WordPress inside out.

 - You can easily establish a long-term professional relationship for future WordPress projects.

-- This site is not multi-purpose like Upwork or Toptal (you can’t submit jobs or look for freelancers).
+- This site is not multi-purpose like Upwork (you can’t submit jobs or look for freelancers).
 You can just hire the agency if their services and skills match your WordPress needs.